fpoisson2/test-chatkit/README.md

    CERTBOT_EMAIL=admin@example.com               # email for Let's Encrypt registration
    ```

+2. In Cloudflare, add a DNS route (e.g., CNAME) for `CLOUDFLARE_TUNNEL_HOSTNAME` that points to the tunnel so traffic reaches the proxy.

-2. Ensure `nginx/chatkit.conf` still contains the `chatkit.example.com` placeholder; the nginx container automatically replaces that value with `CLOUDFLARE_TUNNEL_HOSTNAME` at startup (the file is mounted read/write so the update succeeds) and generates a short-lived self-signed certificate so nginx can boot before certbot issues the real one.
+3. Ensure `nginx/chatkit.conf` still contains the `chatkit.example.com` placeholder; the nginx container automatically replaces that value with `CLOUDFLARE_TUNNEL_HOSTNAME` at startup (the file is mounted read/write so the update succeeds) and generates a short-lived self-signed certificate so nginx can boot before certbot issues the real one.
 The backends already point to `localhost` so no manual IP changes are required.

-3. Start the proxy stack (nginx + certbot + tunnel) alongside the app:
+4. Start the proxy stack (nginx + certbot + tunnel) alongside the app:

    ```bash
    docker compose up -d nginx certbot cloudflared